xuri/excelize-py-docs/en/chart.md

 gap  | Space
 span | Connect data points with straight lines zero | Zero value

+Set chart legend for all data series by `legend` property.
+The `legend` property is optional.

 Set the bubble size in all data series for the bubble chart or 3D bubble chart by `bubble_sizes` property.
 The `bubble_sizes` property is optional.
 The default width is `100`, and the value should be great than 0 and less or equal than 300.